johnston9/MS3-Shot-Caller/README.md

 <img src="documentation/readme-images/c-me2.png" width="90%">
 </h2>

-### Admin Page
+### Admin's Base Page

   As discussed above in "Security Measures" defensive programming will only allow access to the admin features if admin is the session user and this is implemented both in the front-end and back-end.
-If the user is admin they will be given the option to delete a user, upload the latest script, upload the latest shot list or upload new images.
-There is an image URL checker also on this page.
+If the user is admin four buttons are displayed on their home base page.
+These will be given the option to delete a user, upload the latest script, upload the latest shot list or upload new images.
+Edit and delete buttons also display for them under all messages and images.
+When the admin goes to the Add/Edit Image and Message pages they will also be able to use the Image Checker there.

 <p align="center"><strong>Admin Page 1600px</strong></p>
 <h2 align="center">